Karen Kain: Career

 In 1977, Kain stopped dancing, but started again in 1981 with the National Ballet of Canada, where she performed for 15 more years.
 In 1996, Kain reunited with Frank Augustyn to appear in her husband Ross Petty's panto production of Robin Hood at Toronto's Elgin Theatre.
 Kain retired as a professional dancer in 1997.

 In 1998, she returned to the National Ballet of Canada as part of the senior management team, in the role of artistic associate.
 She supported artistic director James Kudelka against principal dancer Kimberley Glasco in a wrongful-dismissal suit.
 In 2005, she succeeded Kudelka as artistic director.
 She stepped down from that role in 2021.

+Kain served as a president of the jury at the Prix de Lausanne ballet competition in 2009.

 Kain was the founding board president of Canada's Dancer Transition Resource Centre.
 Kain's autobiography, Movement Never Lies, was published in 1994 by McClelland and Stewart.

 Awards

 In 1973, she won silver in the women's competition and the first prize for best pas de deux (with Frank Augustyn) at the second International Ballet Competition in Moscow dancing the Bluebird pas de deux from Sleeping Beauty.

-In 1976, she became an Officer of the Order of Canada and was made a Companion of the Order of Canada in 1991.
+In 1976, she was appointed an Officer of the Order of Canada (OC) and was made a Companion of the Order of Canada (CC) in 1991.
 She was made a member of the Order of Ontario in 1990.
 She holds honorary degrees from the University of Toronto, York University, McMaster University, Trent University, and the University of British Columbia.
 In May 1998, the French Government named her an Officer of the Order of Arts and Letters.
 Among Kain's other honours are the National Arts Centre Award, a companion award of the Governor General's Performing Arts Awards (1997) and the Governor General's Performing Arts Award for Lifetime Artistic Achievement (2002).
 In 1996, she became the first Canadian to receive the Cartier Lifetime Achievement Award.
 The choreographer Marguerite Derricks cited Kain as one of her heroes. in 1989 the Canadian Broadcasting Corporation made a documentary about her, Karen Kain, Prima Ballerina.
+In 2002, she received the Queen Elizabeth II Golden Jubilee Medal.

 Kain had an arts based public middle school in Etobicoke named after her (Karen Kain School of the Arts) in 2008.
 In 2012, Kain received the Queen Elizabeth II Diamond Jubilee Medal.
 In 1998, she was inducted into Canada's Walk of Fame.